zmahfuz0613/css-animations-lesson/README.md

 ### ✨ Follow along in the next [Codepen](http://codepen.io/jlr7245/pen/BWgvxo?editors=1100)!!

+We'll animate this drawing together.
+I've done some pseudocoding beforehand, which may feel a little bit like overkill.

+But, like I was saying on Friday when we were talking about Rock Paper Scissors, it's good practice to get used to thinking about small problems in this way.
+Breaking up large problems into small pieces will be easier down the line.

 | Keyframes Drawing                    | Description                                                                                                                                             | Expected property value                                                                                             |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|
 | ![diagram](./assets/keyframes-2.jpg) | <ul><li>The circle does not move at any point.</li> <li>At first the circle is green</li> <li>Then it is purple.</li> <li>Finally, it is red.</li></ul> | <ol><li>`background-color: green;`</li> <li>`background-color: purple;`</li> <li>`background-color: red;`</li></ol> |